syncfusion-content/flutter-docs/Flutter/datagrid/export-to-pdf.md

 You can change the page orientation of PDF while exporting by using `PdfDocument.pageSettings.orientation` property.

-To change the page orientation, you need to get the exported PdfGrid by using `exportToPdfGrid` method and then draw that PdfGrid into a PdfDocument by changing the `PageSettings.Orientation` property of PdfDocument.
+To change the page orientation, you need to get the exported `PdfGrid` by using `exportToPdfGrid` method and then draw that `PdfGrid` into a `PdfDocument` by changing the `PageSettings.Orientation` property of `PdfDocument`.

 {% tabs %}
 {% highlight Dart %}